In this section:

 Align these to the left, particularly at the top of chapter headings.
-Often these are poetry, where lay-out is important and looks odd if the lines are centered.
+Often these are for poetry, where lay-out is important and looks odd if the lines are centred.

 If your book depends on using foreign words with accents and ligatures, mark it on the style sheet.
 If there are just a handful, the extra cost of using designers and copyeditors familiar with the material is not worth it, so please avoid them.

-Hyphens have a short dash.
+Hyphens are a short dash.
 Only use them to avoid ambiguity.
 Don’t use floating hyphens.

 Compound adjectives usually have hyphens.
 E.g. "award-winning author" or "friendly-looking dog".
 No need to hyphenate capitalized compound adjectives like "Booker Prize nominee" or "Tibetan Buddhist monk".